|Page 1 of 5:|| |

 search for themselves as they face problems of their own.

-Mark has developed a serious gambling problem that is beginning to affect his marriage.McGriff cannot let go of his dream of becoming a famous rock star despite having a supportive and loving spouse.Finally,Jason refuse to mature and still lives with his parents.This made them go to a trip together and try in search for life answers that will help them mature.
+Mark has developed a serious gambling problem that is beginning to affect his marriage.McGriff cannot let go of his dream of becoming a famous rock star despite having a supportive and beautiful but unfaithful spouse.Finally,Jason refuse to mature and still lives with his parents.This made them go to a trip together and try in search for life answers that will help them find answers in life.

 This film written and directed by D.B.
-Sweeney was basically clichéd and predictable that had great moments but never got into a satisfying whole.Too bad that her reunion with Moira Kelly did not result into a good film similar to The Cutting Edge.Nevertheless,it will still manage to provide good entertainment when expectations aren't raised and just enough to see Sweeney and Kelly re-unite in another film.
+Sweeney was basically had great moments but never got into a satisfying whole.Too bad that D.B.
+Sweeney's reunion with Moira Kelly did not result into a good film similar to The Cutting Edge.They barely had scenes together and Moira was barely a presence.Nevertheless,it will still manage to provide good entertainment especially to those who love coming of age films.Added to that,it will be appreciated by those who are experiencing difficulties and want to see a movie that will give them hope amidst life's difficulties.

 |Page 1 of 5:|| |